 - C. White blood cell count

-- D. Serum sodium level of 135 mEq/L
+- D. Serum calcium level

 Correct Answer: A

 Rationale: The correct answer is A: Serum potassium level.
-In clients receiving erythropoietin therapy for chronic kidney disease, monitoring serum potassium levels is crucial due to the risk of developing hyperkalemia.
-Erythropoietin therapy can stimulate red blood cell production, leading to an increase in potassium levels.
-Monitoring potassium levels helps prevent complications associated with hyperkalemia, such as cardiac arrhythmias.
-Choices B, C, and D are incorrect because while hemoglobin levels are relevant for assessing the effectiveness of erythropoietin therapy, monitoring potassium levels is more critical due to the potential adverse effects of elevated potassium levels in CKD patients on this therapy.
+When a client with chronic kidney disease is receiving erythropoietin therapy, monitoring serum potassium levels is crucial due to the risk of developing hyperkalemia.
+Erythropoietin can stimulate red blood cell production, leading to an increase in potassium levels.
+Monitoring potassium helps prevent complications associated with hyperkalemia, such as cardiac arrhythmias.
+Choices B, C, and D are incorrect because while hemoglobin levels are relevant in assessing the effectiveness of erythropoietin therapy, monitoring potassium levels is more critical in this scenario.